actuator/goform/README.md

 # GoAhead Museum – Research Dataset

 This repository is a **living archive of embedded GoAhead / jhttpd web server binaries** collected from router and IoT firmware images.
-It exists to **preserve historically significant embedded web stacks** and make them easily accessible for security research, reverse engineering, and long-term study.
+It exists to preserve historically significant embedded web stacks and make them easily accessible for security research, reverse engineering, and long-term study.

-GoAhead and its forks powered countless low-cost routers, access points, cameras, and IoT devices from the late 1990s through the 2010s.
+GoAhead and its forks powered countless low-cost routers, access points, cameras, and IoT devices from the late 1990s through the 2020s.
 They introduced the `/goform` pattern for handling web requests, which became a de facto standard in many OEM firmware packages.
 As devices age out and firmware images disappear, this codebase — and its vulnerabilities — are at risk of being lost to history.

 ---